Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Experimental

 \subsection{Sample Preparation}

-Equal volume samples of the lowest $w_{0}$ sample and highest $w_{0}$ samples ($w_{0} = 1$ and $20$, respectively) were prepared from 2.82~g AOT (6.3~mmol) and 141~mg of AOT (0.3~mmol), respectively, each in 6765 μL solvent.
+Equal volume samples of the lowest $w_{0}$ sample and highest $w_{0}$ samples ($w_{0} = 1$ and $20$, respectively) were prepared from 2.82~g AOT (6.3~mmol) and 141~mg of AOT (0.3~mmol), respectively, each in 6765 μL solvent (which varies in exact identity).
 Vortexing yielded a completely transparent solution.
 After subsequent addition of D$_{2}$O (115~μL, 6.3~mmol to each), and additional $3\times$ vortexing for 30 seconds, samples sat at room temperature until completely clear.
 Perdeuterated hexane (38~μL, 0.29~mmol) was added to each solution as a concentration and chemical shift reference.
 Equal volumes of high and low $w_{0}$ samples were mixed to generate a third sample (yielding averaging of the reciprocal of the water loadings).
 Subsequent samples were prepared by mixing two previously prepared sample mixtures, always using equal volumes.
+(Thus, while mixing adusts $w_0 = \left( w_{0,1}^{-1}+w_{0,2}^{-1} \right)^{-1}$, the concentration of water per total solution volume remains fixed.)
 After addition of TMS ($\sim 1\;\text{μL}$), each sample was vortexed $3\times$ 30~s.
 In general, thermodynamic stability of nanoemulsions can be identified by the turbidity of the solution~\cite{deSolution1995} and only clear and transparent solutions were analyzed here.
-NMR samples were then prepared by adding 600~μL of each mixture to separate 5~mm tubes and flame sealing. \paragraph{guest molecule prep} For guest molecule studies, solutions of the guest molecule in D$_{2}$O were prepared at the stated concentrations, and the appropriate volume of solution was substituted for pure D$_{2}$O. For the \gls{bsa} samples, the D$_{2}$O solution also contained 50~mM Tris (buffer) and the pH was adjusted to 7.4, following established preparation procedure~\cite{marzolaSpinlabeling1991}.
+NMR samples were then prepared by adding 600~μL of each mixture to separate 5~mm tubes and flame sealing. \paragraph{guest molecule prep} For guest molecule studies, solutions of the guest molecule in D$_{2}$O were prepared at the stated concentrations, and the appropriate volume of solution was substituted for pure D$_{2}$O. For the \gls{bsa} samples, the D$_{2}$O solution also contained 50~mM Tris (buffer) and the pH was adjusted to 7.4, following established preparation procedure.\cite{Marzola1991}